Tokashiki Island (Tokashikijima) 渡嘉敷島

 High-speed ferries run from Tomari Port in Naha to Tokashiki three times a day, taking about 35 minutes.
 There is a car ferry that leaves once a day and takes about 70 minutes.
-It is also possible to island-hop to the other islands by ferry.
+It is also possible to island-hop to the other islands on the Kerama route.

 Bus services are infrequent, so the best way to get around on the island is by rental car, scooter, or bicycle.
 If you are staying the night on the island or taking one of the tours on offer, be sure to look out for included shuttle bus services operated by various companies.

 Aharen Beach is the larger of the two main beaches, and the bay offers excellent shelter from the waves and currents.
 The beach is divided into areas for swimming and swimming only when accompanied by a guide.

 With fluorescent blue damselfish, butterflyfish, Moorish idols, and clownfish all swimming above coral, and giant clams nesting in the crevices, Aharen Beach is one of the best snorkeling spots in Okinawa.

-Tokashiku Beach also has an area reserved for snorkeling, but this beach is more suited to swimming and sunbathing.
+Tokashiku Beach also is a great snorkeling spot, but this beach is more suited to swimming and sunbathing.
 Both beaches have excellent facilities, with diving equipment rental and a range of available tours.